"The purpose of life is to live it, to taste experience to the utmost."

 Active Shadow: The Addict

 The Addict chases false aliveness.
-He confuses being deeply alive with being constantly stimulated.
+He confuses being alive with being stimulated.
 He always needs intensity: more drama, more sex, more entertainment, more "peak" experiences.

 Inside, the Addict is not in his body or heart.
-He's chasing something "out there" to make him feel alive "in here."
+He's chasing something "out there" to feel alive "in here."

 Passive Shadow: The Hermit